-All providers are reviewed within the two-year cycle, and all reviews are conducted onsite.
-The review process is the same for both ADS and homemaker providers.
-Prior to the compliance review, the OA conducts a preliminary record review to identify red flags.
+On-site compliance reviews are conducted on 100% of the ADS providers and homemaker agencies every two years.
+After agencies apply for enrollment as a waiver provider, a certification review (preliminary record review) is completed on that agency, in addition to other IMPACT enrollment requirements.
+The certification review is completed by a Rehabilitation Service Advisor using the same review instrument utilized for existing providers during bi-annual compliance reviews.
+The OA conducts a preliminary record review of 100% of the waiver customers serviced by the provider to identify red flags.
 If issues are found, those cases are pulled and reviewed onsite.
 Examples of red flags include inconsistent attendance, no attendance by customer with conflicting billing data, billing more than what was authorized by the OA.
 The number of cases reviewed may vary depending on the number of customers served by the provider.
-The OA methodology uses a floor of 10 cases.
+The OA methodology uses a floor of ten (10) cases.
 If the provider serves fewer than 10 customers, all records are reviewed.
-If more than 10, a 10% random record review is selected with the floor of 10.
+If there are more than ten, a ten percent (10%) random record review is selected with the floor of ten (10) cases.
 The period reviewed is based on the previous fiscal year.
 To ensure identification of customers and providers, all customers' social security numbers are verified for accuracy through the Social Security Administration database, and all providers' employer identification numbers are verified prior to enrollment as a Medicaid provider.
+During onsite compliance reviews, each customer record in the sample is reviewed to determine that sufficient documentation exists to substantiate that services were actually provided.
+Customer records are reviewed for accuracy of completion including signatures of the customer, worker, and supervisor and accurate total number of units.
+OA staff also compare the number of units billed by the provider agency for that month to the PCP and service authorization.
+On-site and desk audit compliance reviews are not conducted for providers other than ADS and homemaker agencies.
+The OA reviews all agency providers at the time of revalidation in order to verify agency provider eligibility.

-(b) The financial audit program the state conducts to ensure the integrity of provider billings for Medicaid payment of waiver services including the methods, scope, and frequency of audits:
+b) The financial audit program the state conducts to ensure the integrity of provider billings for Medicaid payment of waiver services including the methods, scope, and frequency of audits:

-The Medicaid Agency (MA) has implemented oversight procedures that provide assurance that claims are coded and paid in accordance with the reimbursement methodology specified in the waiver.
-These processes enable staff to monitor the financial aspects of the Persons with Brain Injury waiver from a global perspective, rather than review a sample of paid claims.
+The MA has implemented oversight procedures that provide assurance that claims are coded and paid in accordance with the reimbursement methodology specified in the waiver.
+These processes enable staff to monitor the financial aspects of the Persons with HIV or AIDS waiver from a global perspective, rather than review a sample of paid claims.
 The MA determined that reviewing a sample of paid claims was of limited effectiveness and would not likely disclose problematic billings, patterns, or trends.

 The State has mechanisms in both the MA and OA to recognize whether a provider is a certified biller.
-The MA has an elaborate IT system which records whether the provider documentation has been received and reviewed and for what period of time the certification is valid.
+The MA has an elaborate Information Technology (IT) system which records whether the provider documentation has been received and reviewed and for what period of time the certification is valid.
 This information then becomes an IT edit for all subsequent financial transactions for this provider for the period the certification is valid.
 At the expiration date, no further payments or claims can be made by the MA for this provider until recertification is completed and recorded on the IT system.